Have you ever noticed how certain people cope with life’s challenges better than others?

 It might seem that detachment is about not caring or becoming emotionally vacant.
 But the reality is that true detachment means you just put the focus back onto what matters.

 Many people have discovered the power of healthy detachment on their own and used it to achieve their goals and more happiness.
+Practicing detachment is also very effective in relationships with a loved one when creating healthy boundaries.

 While there are many benefits of detachment, it’s not something that is intuitive to human beings.
 As a result, we often fall into the trap of attaching too much to outcomes and causing ourselves more problems than we realize.